zachmandeville/kokako-wiki/wiki-introduction.md

 ## Structure this page around what you'd like to know, using headers.**
 * Now you have the start of a page, invite some more knowledge by naming the things you will soon know.
 This also helps structure the page for others (or future you) to fill out.
 * For example, with rsync, I want to know what it is, how to use it, example commands for it, and where I can learn more.
 Those become my headers:
-  *     -Background
+	* Background
-  *     -Usage
+	* Usage
-  *     -Examples
+	* Examples
-  *     -More Resources
+	* More Resources
 * Now I have a basic structure for my investigation, and others who want to help know the questions we are seeking answers for.
 ## Let the Magic Happen
 *  Now that you've posed this want to the world, you can be in a state of empowered reception.
 *  The page with all the ansers you want now exists, it just needs to be fleshed out.
 So as I start to research rsync more, I'll place the answers I found into this wiki page.
 Slowly, I'll find a body of knowledge building up around me.